 Next stop: Portland.
-Coming October 2026.
+October 15, 2026.

 Welcome to frank, the foremost gathering for people who use strategic communications to drive change.
 At frank, we divide our time among great talks by strategists, storytellers and scientists, informative skill sessions and casual opportunities to connect with other sophisticated communicators over coffee or cocktails.